hchautran/PiToMe/README.md

    --eval
 ```

-You can also evaluate for all other baselines with multiple ratio `r` by running:
+You can also evaluate all other baselines with multiple ratio `r` by running:
 ```
 python scripts/eval_tc.sh
 ```
 The results will be printed and saved to `tc_outputs` directory.

 ### Visual Question Answering
-Comming soon
+Coming soon

 ---
 ## Citation